edwinmol/Excelprocessor/README.md

 2       | Gert            | Verbiest       | 11/10/1988
 3       | Monique         | Verstappen     | 10/06/1978

-We could read the file as follows.
+We can read the file as follows.

-* Define a Java Bean that corresponds to a row in the excel file.
+1. Define a Java Bean that corresponds to a row in the excel file.

         class Person {
             private Long id;